li-pearl/nemo/README.md

 # Nemo

-AI Facial Recognition Aid For Dementia annd Alzheimer's Patients
+AI Facial Recognition Assistive Device For Dementia and Alzheimer's Patients

 2022-2023 PJAS and CASEF project